How To Date A Polygamous Couple

 Dating a polygamist couple is very different than dating a single person.
 Aside from the obvious, you have two people you need to connect with on a deeper level and their perspective is likely very different than anything you have encountered with anyone you have dated in the past.

-Anyone that has had the misfortune of being exposed to the dating scene in the last couple of decades knows that it can be horribly shallow and a depressing experience, at least if you have a more serious mindset and what a substantial, committed relationship.
+Anyone that has had the misfortune of being exposed to the dating scene in the last couple of decades knows that it can be horribly shallow and a depressing experience, at least if you have a more serious mindset and want a substantial, committed relationship.

 Fortunately, most polygamous couples are looking for exactly that, a serious committed relationship.
 Here's how you navigate dating a polygamist couple.